atlopes/calendar/pem.md

  - Returns the current calendar date as a Date value
 - **`ToSystem (CalYear AS Integer, CalMonth AS Integer, CalDay AS Integer) AS Date`**
  - Returns a specific calendar date as a Date value.
 ---
+- **`Validate (CalYear AS Integer, CalMonth AS Integer, CalDay AS Integer) AS Date`**
+ - Validates a date (returns true if valid).
+A code explaining the reason for an invalid date is stored in the `Invalid` property.
+---
 - **`Weekday () AS Number`**
  - Returns the week day of the current calendar date (assuming the last day(s) of the week is for rest / religious obligations: 1 = Monday, 7 = Sunday)